 The Department of Theatre & Film offers great performance, management and design opportunities for all students, including freshmen, who can be cast in main-stage shows.
 The integration of theatre and film in our program ensures that students have opportunities to learn skills for work on stage and on screen.
-This will prepare you to not only have a diverse resume of experiences, but also to have a well-rounded education in many facets of the entertainment industry.
+This prepare students to not only have a diverse resume of experiences, but also to have a well-rounded education in many facets of the entertainment industry.
 Theatre majors can take advantage of yearly trips to New York to network with UM alumni working in the field.

-Professor Carey Blackerby Hanson, Associate Professor of Costume Design, received her MFA in costume design from Utah State University.
+Carey Blackerby Hanson, Professor of Costume Design, received her MFA in costume design from Utah State University.
 The history of early American children’s wear, patterns, and production is the focus of her academic research.
 She leads study abroad courses dedicated to exposing students to theatre performance and design in London and Sydney.

 Her costume experience has covered a wide range of theatre, dance, opera, musical theatre, and theatre for youth.
 She has worked professionally with The Santa Fe Opera, Utah Opera, Utah Festival Opera and Musical Theatre, Unicorn Children’s Theatre, Sundance Summer Theatre, Old Lyric Repertory Company, The Harper Joy Theatre, and Playmill Theatre-Jackson.
 Professor Hanson received a Kennedy Center/ACTF Faculty Design Nomination for Oedipus the King.
 On a national level Professor Hanson served as Vice Commissioner of the US Institute for Theatre Technology Costume Commission, and is currently on their Board of Directors.
 She was included in Marquis Who’s Who five consecutive years due to her work in higher education.